Adam J. Cohen

 Key Relationships

-Cohen's two strongest documented relationships in the investigation database are his employment at Skadden and his advisory role on the Erebor Bank charter application.
+Cohen's two strongest documented relationships in the investigation record are his employment at Skadden and his advisory role on the Erebor Bank charter application.
 Connection #5982Connection #5988 He joined Skadden in May 2024 as Co-Head of the Financial Institutions Regulatory Group and remained partner there until his August 11, 2025 OCC appointment.
 1 According to Senate Banking correspondence, Erebor's counsel of record at approval, Wendy M. Goldberg, is also a Skadden attorney; the firm therefore appeared on both sides of the regulatory transom — as applicant counsel and, through Cohen, as the OCC official responsible for the office reviewing the application.
 1

 The Erebor board roster places Cohen one degree away from several figures already covered in this investigation.
 Per the OCC approval letter referenced in Warren's letter, independent director Diogo Mónica is co-founder of Anchorage Digital, which holds the OCC's first national crypto-bank charter (granted January 13, 2021, on Brian Brooks's last day as Acting Comptroller) and was later the subject of an April 2022 OCC consent order for AML deficiencies.
 1 Director and principal shareholder Palmer Luckey is the founder of Anduril Industries; co-investors named in Senate correspondence include Peter Thiel and Joe Lonsdale.
 1